A Trip to the WaterWorks Education Center

 - Please use inside voices so as not to disrupt other visitors and employees.

 - Please use only pencils in the WaterWorks.

-- Please touch and take photographs.
+- Feel free to touch the exhibits and take photographs.

-We ask that you do not bring sick children to our facility.
+Please do not bring sick children to our facility.
 Students that are nauseated or running a fever should not be brought into the building.
 In the case that a child becomes sick, please notify a staff member.